Oct. 2 Column: Garden Lessons

 Even though I waited until nearly June 1 to plant my tomato seedlings, they struggled for months.
 We ended up with a small harvest by the end of the season that paled in comparison to our usual haul.

 In past years, I’ve covered the soil in each tomato bed with red plastic mulch to prewarm the soil.
 This year, I stopped using it because I don’t like advocating the use of more plastic in our daily lives.
-It turns out I picked the wrong spring to take a stand and am seriously considering prewarming the soil next year with my leftover plastic.
+It turns out I picked the wrong spring to take a stand.
+I am seriously considering prewarming the soil next year with my leftover plastic.

 This was definitely a good year to mulch around everything we grew.
-Mulch helps the soil retain moisture and, as an added bonus, it makes it more difficult for weed seeds to germinate.
-From here on out, we gardeners really need to focus on water conservation and mulching is a great way to make a difference in the amount of watering we need to do.
+Mulch helps the soil retain moisture.
+As an added bonus, it makes it more difficult for weed seeds to germinate.
+From here on out, we gardeners really need to focus on water conservation.
+Mulching is a great way to make a difference in the amount of watering we need to do.

-I learned that normally heat-intolerant lettuce plantings will grow a lot longer if you cover their bed with a 30 to 50 percent shade cloth.
+I learned that normally heat-intolerant lettuce plantings will grow a lot longer if you shade the bed.
+I used a 30 to 50 percent shade cloth and it worked great.
 We enjoyed salad greens through the month of August, which is amazing.

 Unfortunately, I also discovered that potato plants don’t like shade cloth at all.
-When the forecast showed temperatures climbing into the low 100s, Bill and I suspended shade cloth over two of our tomato beds and draped it over five of the cloth grow bags that contained half of our potato crop.
-The foliage in those bags completely died back, while the potato plants in the other five bags remained lush and green.
+When the forecast showed temperatures climbing into the low 100s, Bill and I sprang into action.
+We suspended shade cloth over two of our tomato beds.
+Then we draped it over five of the cloth grow bags that contained half of our potato crop.
+The foliage in those bags completely died back.
+Yet the potato plants in the other five bags remained lush and green.

-It’s embarrassing to admit this but one of my goofs was to plant too many winter squash and pumpkin seedlings into the two raised beds I’d set aside for them.
+It’s embarrassing to admit this but one of my goofs was to plant too many winter squash and pumpkin seedlings.
 Next year, I’ll try to have some restraint when planting the seeds.
+Ah yes, the garden lessons just keep on coming!

-I mentioned 2 weeks ago that I’m starting to get into succession planting techniques.
-They involve careful planning so one can take advantage of extra space around certain crops that take time to grow and being ready to plant a new crop as soon as one finishes.
+I mentioned 2 weeks ago that I’m getting into succession planting techniques.
+This involves careful planning so one can take advantage of extra space around slow-growing crops.
+It also means being ready to plant a new crop as soon as one finishes.
 I’m trying to come up with a record-keeping system that will enable me to do that.

 What is one last takeaway from the 2022 growing season?
 Two zucchini plants were plenty.

 This is my final column for the 2022 garden season.
-You can follow my blog on Susansinthegarden.com, or read my daily posts on Facebook and Instagram (Susansinthegarden), so please drop by for a visit.
+You can follow my blog on Susansinthegarden.com, or read my daily posts on Facebook and Instagram.
+Please drop by for a visit.